-- creating a safe culture which is an open and accepting forum free from discriminatory or prejudicial judgements - ensuring the open culture is one which still provides reflection and challenge where the information has the potential to be a risk or influencing factor which may impact on a child's safety and wellbeing - asking families for their perspective on a situation or issue that arises, ensuring we consider their point of view and factor this in when thinking about support - promote families' rights to support through use of advocates, family members or a supporter - ensuring parents and carers are fully aware of who will attend meetings and discussions, if the child will be invited to participate, and the format of the meeting or discussion - giving parents and carers adequate preparation at every stage, relevant information, a safe and appropriate environment for participation, and suitable access arrangements - signposting parents and carers to sources of help and support available locally or through the Local Authority - provide opportunities for feedback and review to ensure acknowledgement of positive progress but also reviewing and discussion of any new or increasing issues to readapt a family's plans - being transparent about our concerns and why we may need to request support from an outside agency; and the potential actions should our concerns increase for the children - helping parents and carers to understand what the issues are and how these impact on the child, what decisions could be made, what changes need to be made, why and how, timescales and possible outcomes - providing information about different types of support, what it involves and expects from parents and carers so they can make an informed choice and decision about which support pathways will be more helpful and effective for them. - providing information about different types of support, what it involves and expects from parents and carers so they can make an informed choice and decision about which support pathways will be more helpful and effective for them.
+- 1. creating a safe culture which is an open and accepting forum free from discriminatory or prejudicial judgements - 2. ensuring the open culture is one which still provides reflection and challenge where the information has the potential to be a risk or influencing factor which may impact on a child's safety and wellbeing - asking families for their perspective on a situation or issue that arises, ensuring we consider their point of view and factor this in when thinking about support - 4. promote families' rights to support through use of advocates, family members or a supporter - ensuring parents and carers are fully aware of who will attend meetings and discussions, if the child will be invited to participate, and the format of the meeting or discussion - 6. giving parents and carers adequate preparation at every stage, relevant information, a safe and appropriate environment for participation, and suitable access arrangements - 7. signposting parents and carers to sources of help and support available locally or through the Local Authority - 8. provide opportunities for feedback and review to ensure acknowledgement of positive progress but also reviewing and discussion of any new or increasing issues to readapt a family's plans - being transparent about our concerns and why we may need to request support from an outside agency; and the potential actions should our concerns increase for the children - 2. helping parents and carers to understand what the issues are and how these impact on the child, what decisions could be made, what changes need to be made, why and how, timescales and possible outcomes - providing information about different types of support, what it involves and expects from parents and carers so they can make an informed choice and decision about which support pathways will be more helpful and effective for them.

-8. Confidentiality and Sharing Information
+Confidentiality and Sharing Information

-Trusted relationships are at the heart of working with children and their families at Yewtree Primary School.
-We strive to uphold good practice and work in partnership with children and families, communicating effectively and listening well so that we have sufficient information to understand and be able to meet their needs.
+Trusted relationships are at the heart of working with children and their families at Homerswood Primary and Nursery School We strive to uphold good practice and work in partnership with children and families, communicating effectively and listening well so that we have sufficient information to understand and be able to meet their needs.